awsdocs/aws-cloud9-user-guide/doc_source/systems-manager-automation-docs.md

    The formatted SSM document displays in a new editor tab\.

-After you've finished editing, you can use the **AWS: Publish a new Systems Manager Document ** command to create a new document in the AWS Cloud or update an existing document that you own\.
+After you finished editing, you can use the **AWS: Publish a new Systems Manager Document ** command to create a new document in the AWS Cloud or update an existing document that you own\.

 ## Working with versions<a name="systems-manager-edit-default-version"></a>

 Systems Manager automation documents use versions for change management\.
-With AWS Toolkit, you can set the default version of the document, which is the version that's used when you run the document \.
+With AWS Toolkit, you can set the default version of the document, which is the version that's used when you run the document\.

 **To set a default version**
 + In the AWS Explorer, navigate to the document that you want to set the default version on, open the context \(right\-click\) menu for the document, and choose **Set default version**\.
 **Note**
-If the chosen document only has one version, you won't be able to change the default\.
+If the chosen document only has one version, you can't change the default\.

 ## Deleting a Systems Manager automation document<a name="systems-manager-delete"></a>